 - Classroom utility.
 Successful classroom use as relayed in teaching and usage notes that provide thorough analysis and detailed teaching suggestions will be particularly valued.

 All submitted cases will be subject to review by plagiarism detection software under license to Ivey Business School Foundation.
 The submitted case and teaching note will be peer-reviewed by one or more judges, who are full-time faculty members at Ivey Business School and Fox School of Business.
 Revisions may be requested to the case and teaching note before being accepted for publication.

-When accepted for publication, winning cases will be added to the Fox-Ivey library of business cases.
+If accepted for publication, winning cases will be added to the Ivey/Temple library of business cases.
 Prizes will be awarded to authors once published.
 If needed, cases may be further developed in partnership with Fox faculty co-authors.
 Author royalties will be managed through Ivey.